SAP-archive/teched2020-DEV263/README.md

 This session walks the attendees through the process of upgrading the client libraries and migrating to them.

-This course is mainly targeted to application developers that needs to upgrade their existing application to be up-to-date and ready for upcoming features.
+This course is mainly targeted to application developers that must be upgrade their existing application to be up-to-date and ready for upcoming features.

 ## Prerequisites
 Check whether you make use of one of these security libraries / versions.